Joab built David's throne and would not be ruled by it — the man the kingdom could not do without, and could not finally keep.

 Position: Archaeology / historical — the identification of Gibeon and the rock-cut pool; cited for the site and finds, not the historicity of any narrated event.

-Position: Conservative / devotional and Rabbinic — the "villain" and "exonerated" verdicts the Study engages and qualifies.
+Position: Conservative / devotional and Rabbinic — the inherited verdicts the Study engages and sets aside.

 Judges → Kings — where Joab's lifetime sits in the larger arc, from the demand for a king to the divided kingdom.